rhiaro/aseedoncesown/index.md

 "Perfect.
 Bianqo?"

-Bianqo emoted and mimed: a dip in the synctium to retrieve the knowledge of how to prepare a sweet delicacy associated traditionally with the constellations that were overhead when Saba [was born].
+Bianqo emoted and mimed: a dip in the synctium to retrieve the knowledge of how to prepare a sweet delicacy associated traditionally with the constellations that were overhead when Saba was sown.
 None of the three had ever eaten it, it was a truly archaic recipe, but Ipti-Ominno-Emiana had agreed that this was a worthwhile occasion for all to rediscover it.

 "Great.
 And I'll spend first half crushing oacanout leaves, or at least I can find someone else to take over.
 Because we're going to need so much of that."